High-context and low-context cultures: History of differing context cultures

-These concepts were first introduced by the anthropologist Edward T. Hall in his 1959 book "The Silent Language."
+These concepts were first introduced by the anthropologist Edward T. Hall in his 1959 book The Silent Language.
 Cultures and communication in which the context of the message has great importance to structuring actions are referred to as high context.
 High-context defines cultures that are usually relational and collectivist, and which most highlight interpersonal relationships.
 Hall identifies high-context cultures as those in which harmony and the well-being of the group are preferred over individual achievement.
-In low context, communication members' communication must be more explicit, direct, and elaborate because individuals are not expected to have knowledge of each other's histories or backgrounds, and communication is not necessarily shaped by long-standing relationships between speakers.
+In low-context cultures, members' communication must be more explicit, direct, and elaborate because individuals are not expected to have knowledge of each other's histories or backgrounds, and communication is not necessarily shaped by long-standing relationships between speakers.
 Because low-context communication concerns more direct messages, the meaning of these messages is more dependent on the words being spoken rather than on the interpretation of more subtle or unspoken cues.

 Low-context communication relies more on said words to convey meaning than it does on more nuanced or unsaid indications.
 This is because spoken words are more straightforward in nature.

 A 2008 meta-analysis concluded that the model was "unsubstantiated and underdeveloped".